Sundbyøster Hall II

 Municipality of Copenhagen

-Aside from a supermarket, the ground floor contains an entrance to the sports hall, parking and apartments.
-A double height glass façade on the second floor provides pedestrians and neighbours with a direct view of the activities in the sports hall, thereby creating a connection between the building and the surrounding city.
-The hall is open to the public, spans over two floors and is highly adaptable to different types and sizes of events and sports.
+Aside from a supermarket, the ground floor is also an entrance to the sports hall, parking facilities, and apartments.
+A double-height glass facade on the second floor provides pedestrians and neighbours with a direct view of the activities in the sports hall, creating a connection between the building and the surrounding city.
+Open to the public, the hall spans over two floors and is highly adaptable to accommodate different styles and sizes of events and sports.

-Each of the functions is expressed by a unique use of materials, all part of the collective collage.
-After nightfall, the pleated red-gold wooden facade will appear to be glowing due to the escaping lights from the vertical ribbon windows hitting the warm tinted wood.
-At daytime, the ribbon windows let a pleasant reflected daylight into the building.
+Each of the functions is expressed by a unique use of materials, which are all part of the collective collage.
+After nightfall, the pleated red-gold wooden facade appears to be glowing due to the escaping lights from the vertical ribbon windows hitting the warm tinted wood.
+During daytime, the ribbon windows enable pleasant reflected daylight into the building.

-12 apartments make the top of the building with an aluminium covered bay window from floor to ceiling, each containing its own private atrium and rooftop terrace.
+12 apartments constitute the top floor of the building, all with an aluminium covered bay window from floor to ceiling, and each containing its own private atrium and rooftop terrace.
 A brand new typology has been created: Courtyard houses on a city roof.